 Course Requirements Checklist

-There will be 4 Discussion Board Forums throughout the course.
-The purpose of Discussion Board Forums is to generate interaction among classmates in regards to relevant current course topics and to provide the student with a platform to present his/her research to an audience of his/her peers.
+There will be 4 Discussions throughout the course.
+The purpose of Discussions is to generate interaction among classmates in regards to relevant current course topics and to provide the student with a platform to present his/her research to an audience of his/her peers.
 The student is required to post 1 thread with a minimum of 1,000 words.
 The format of the thread must not be informal; rather, the format must be that of a research paper.
 Depth of analysis and comprehensiveness of your literature review are important factors.
 The student is also required to reply to 2 classmates’ threads with a minimum of 500 words.
-For each Discussion Board Forum, the student must support his/her assertions in the thread with at least 5 citations in APA format.
+For each Discussion, the student must support his/her assertions in the thread with at least 5 citations in APA format.
 Each reply must cite at least 3 sources.
 Acceptable sources include the textbook, the Bible, additional required readings, and other peer-reviewed journal articles.

 The Course Project will entail 4 deliverables.
 The student will design a decision support system for a real-world user and present the system to the user in 4 phases.

 The student will interview a user and write a minimum of 500 words about the interview.

 Course Project: Database Design Assignment

 The student will design a database for the decision support system.

 The student will design the front end GUI, create a prototype of the system, and create a user manual.

 The student will produce a functional support system for the user and write a reflection of the user’s overall impression of the system as well as suggestions for changes.